justinjstark/Delivered/README.md

 MaximumConcurrentDeliveries(e => new { e.Host, e.Port }, 1);
 ```

-In this example, FTP deliveries to the same host and port are limited to single concurrency.
+In this example, deliveries to the same host and port are limited to single concurrency.
 This would, however, not limit simultaneous deliveries to the same host on two different ports, or to different hosts on the same port.

 Multiple `MaximumConcurrentDeliveries` can be specified allowing for great flexibility in coordinating deliveries.